swcarpentry/hg-novice/_episodes/13-conflicts.md

 ![KDiff3 Merge Conflict]({{ site.root }}/fig/hg-kdiff3-conflict.png)

-The pane labeled `base` refers to this file's state in changeset `6`, the parent changeset of our conflicting changesets `7` and `8`.
+The pane labelled `base` refers to this file's state in changeset `6`, the parent changeset of our conflicting changesets `7` and `8`.
-Since we were standing on `8` when we started the merge, that is the pane labeled `local`.
+Since we were standing on `8` when we started the merge, that is the pane labelled `local`.
 We're attempting to merge this with changeset `7`, which is labelled `other`.